ibm-cloud-docs/app-configuration/ac-release-notes.md

 ## June 2022
 {: #June-2022}

-New Git snapshot feature is available for Enterprise plan.
+New snapshot feature with Git integration is available for Enterprise plan.

 Release of 0.3.0 version of Admin SDK to support snapshots.